A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

-When a storage scheme such as vertical partitioning is used~\cite{swstore}, only the five patterns where the predicate is constant can be efficiently supported (variable predicates require a union over all relations, of which there $O(n)$ in the worst case).
-These five patterns can be supported efficiently by indexing the subject and object columns.
-In the case that the RDF graph is stored as a (binary) adjacency matrix for each property~\cite{atrebitmat,NavarroRR20}, again only constant-predicate patterns can be efficiently supported.
+When a storage scheme such as vertical partitioning is used~\cite{swstore}, only the five patterns where the predicate is constant can be efficiently supported (by indexing the subject and object columns).
+If the RDF graph is stored as a (binary) adjacency matrix for each property~\cite{atrebitmat,NavarroRR20}, again only constant-predicate patterns can be efficiently supported.
 Specialized indexes can be used to quickly evaluate such patterns, where QDags~\cite{NavarroRR20} uses \textit{quadtrees}: a hierarchical index structure that recursively divides the matrix into four sub-matrices; we provide an example quadtree in Figure~\ref{fig:qtree}.
 A similar structure, namely a $k^2$\textit{-tree}, is used by BMatrix~\cite{BrisaboaCBF20}.

-Otherwise, in triple tables, or similar forms of graph-based storage, all triple patterns can be efficiently supported by using different \textit{triple permutations}.
-As an example, \autoref{fig:adj} illustrates a single \textsc{spo} permutation.
-A total of $3! = 6$ permutations are possible and suffice to cover all eight abstract triple patterns assuming that the index structure permits prefix lookups; for example, in an \textsc{spo} permutation we can efficiently support four abstract triple patterns $(\vbs,\vbp,\vbo)$, $(\cns,\vbp,\vbo)$, $(\cns,\cnp,\vbo)$ and $(\cns,\cnp,\cno)$ as we require the leftmost terms of the permutation to be filled.
-Such index permutations can be implemented using standard data structures such as ISAM files~\cite{10.5555/1785162.1785179}, B(+)Trees~\cite{Neumann2010}, AVL trees~\cite{kowari}, tries/adjacency lists~\cite{Weiss2008HexastoreSI} (see \autoref{fig:adj}), etc. In fact, with only ${3 \choose \lfloor 3/2 \rfloor} = 3$ permutations -- e.g., \textsc{spo}, \textsc{pos} and \textsc{osp} -- we can cover all eight abstract triple patterns.\footnote{However, with 3 permutations we may lose the ability to iterate over results in order; e.g., given \textsc{spo}, \textsc{pos} and \textsc{osp}, and a pattern $(\cns,\vbp,\vbo)$, we cannot iterate over the results in order of object, which would be possible with \textsc{sop}, and which would enable more join algorithms (e.g., merge joins~\cite{Neumann2010}).}
+Otherwise, in triple tables, or similar forms of graph-based storage, all triple patterns can be efficiently supported with \textit{triple permutations}. \autoref{fig:adj} illustrates a single \textsc{spo} permutation.
+A total of $3! = 6$ permutations are possible and suffice to cover all eight abstract triple patterns if the index structure permits prefix lookups; for example, in an \textsc{spo} permutation we can efficiently support four abstract triple patterns $(\vbs,\vbp,\vbo)$, $(\cns,\vbp,\vbo)$, $(\cns,\cnp,\vbo)$ and $(\cns,\cnp,\cno)$ as we require the leftmost terms of the permutation to be filled.
+In fact, with only ${3 \choose \lfloor 3/2 \rfloor} = 3$ permutations -- e.g., \textsc{spo}, \textsc{pos} and \textsc{osp} -- we can cover all eight abstract triple patterns.
+Such index permutations can be implemented using standard data structures such as ISAM files~\cite{10.5555/1785162.1785179}, B(+)Trees~\cite{Neumann2010}, AVL trees~\cite{kowari}, as well as compact data structures, such as adjacency lists~\cite{Weiss2008HexastoreSI} (see \autoref{fig:adj}) and tries~\cite{8959165}, etc.